wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 - `shouldProcessTokenExchange()`: This method determines if the activity `signin/tokenExchange` should be processed by this caller.
 If so, it calls the other method `exchangeToken()`.
 - `exchangeToken()`: This method attempts to retrieve an access token from the bot's OAuth connection configuration in the Bot Framework registration.
 This is done by specifying the connection name specified.
 If this fails, then the bot framework is unable to exchange the token, so the bot notifies the sender that a preconditioned failed.
 Our bot uses this to prompt the user to consent to the sign-in prompt.

 Next, add the helper for obtaining data from Microsoft Graph.
-Add a new file **SsoOAuthHelper.ts** to the **helpers** folder, and add the following code to it:
+Add a new file **MsGraphHelper.ts** to the **helpers** folder, and add the following code to it:

 ```typescript
 import { Client } from "@microsoft/microsoft-graph-client";